volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 You should see nice spinning React logo and some text:

 ![CRA Initial Screen](/img/screenshot-2021-01-03-at-09.00.58.png "CRA Initial Screen")

+Congratulations on creating the React application.

+Remember that **a journey of a thousand miles begins with a single step**.

 ## Step 2: Install Redux / Redux Saga